madari/goskirt/README.md

 License
 -------

-*For the Upskirt license, see the files in bundled in upskirt/.*
+*For the Sundown license, see the files in bundled in sundown/.*

 Copyright (c) 2011 Jukka-Pekka Kekkonen <karatepekka@gmail.com>